Who says you have to be busy before you can be a poor email correspondent?

 “You can do anything, but not everything.” — David Allen

 Being “poor” at email isn’t a badge of honor for me.
 The reason I’m such a horrible email correspondent is that I choose not to spend much time in email.
-I’m not so busy that my email time suffers, it’s just that instead I choose to spend my time doing other things such as reading and writing for this site, managing the the administrative and financial logistics that accompany working for yourself, and spending as much time with my family as possible.
+I’m not so busy that my email time suffers, it’s just that instead I choose to spend my time doing other things such as reading and writing for this site, managing the administrative and financial logistics that accompany running my own business, and spending as much time with my family as possible.

 While I don’t get so much email that it would fill my whole day just to answer, I could easily spend 3-4 hours every day reading to and replying to the messages in my inbox.
 But it’s not just the correspondence portion of email that I chose to say no to — I’m also preemptively avoiding the decision-making and judgment-making requests that incoming emails ask of me.

 Many of the emails I get are requests for my time, in one way or another.
 Either a request for an interview, an app review, to be a beta tester, etc. I would love to give my time and attention to these things.
 I read most of the emails in my inbox, and I know I’m missing some great opportunities and relationships.
 And, that’s just the way I’m letting it be — it’s an unfortunate consequence of my choice to be “poor” at email.

 Can we all agree to just let go?
 To stop caring that we might miss something big, something important?
 Reality is, we are all missing something important in front of us every day, while we carefully scan our feeds, our feeds, our FEEDS, missing the suffering, the joy, the simple state of being all around us.
 Our families and friends, our neighbours, our complete strangers.